akhil0515/aquent/README.md

 -	An abstract class named AbstractClass is created implementing the interface process.
 This class provides definition to the process() method.
 This method takes input data as string, uses various data structures like treemap, arraylists etc and sorts the data and returns output data as string.
 -	As the application is reading from the file and writing data to file, TextFile class is created extending the abstract class.
 This class provides the definition for other two methods getData() and writeData(). getData() takes the path, reads the data from input file, stores in the string and returns the string. writeData() takes the output path and data as parameters and writes the data into the file.
 -	In future, if database is used instead of file, then we can just create another DataBase class extending the provided AbstractClass and override getData() and writeData() accordingly.
+- TDD is used. two unit cases are writted and tested.

+Command for execution of jar.
+java -jar OrderSort.jar <input location> <output location>